-When kids have big emotions, we often say “calm-down” without showing them how to do that.
-Or we say take a deep breath, stop crying, it will be okay.
+When kids have big emotions, we often say “calm down” without showing them how to do that.
+Or we say “take a deep breath”, “stop crying”, or “it will be okay.”

-Learning to regulate their emotions is a skill that they slowly acquire over a fairly long period of time in childhood and is tied to the underlying development of the brain.
+Learning to regulate emotions is a skill your child will slowly acquire over time in childhood and is tied to the underlying development of the brain.

 Five-year-olds are much better than two years olds in regulating emotions, but even older kids need strategies to help them (and we as adults do too!).